 Wyan describes Transitions as “a remarkable narrative of an influential time in young people’s lives;" it documents a period of life that sociologists call “emerging adulthood,” defined by exploration, instability, self-focus and optimism for the future.
 The exhibit sheds light on the process of coming of age that the youngest University of California campus and its student body have experienced together.

 The exhibit consists of a series of black and white photographic portraits taken ten years apart and is currently being displayed at the Merced Multicultural Arts Center in downtown Merced until September 9, 2017.
-In September the exhibit will be moved to UC Merced and displayed in the Kolligian Library through December, 2017.
+On October 9th, the exhibit will open at UC Merced in the Kolligian Library and be displayed through December, 2017.